steebchen/prisma-client-go/docs/reference/01-introduction.md

 ## The syntax concept

-The generated go client uses a specific and consistent functional API syntax.
+The generated Go client uses a specific and consistent functional API syntax.

-A simple line to fetch all posts could look as follows:
+To fetch all posts, you can do:

 ```go
 posts, err := client.Post.FindMany().Exec(ctx)
 ```

 Usually you want to query for some ID or other field.
-The go client exposes a completely typesafe query builder in the form of `<model>.<field>.<method>`:
+The Go client exposes a completely type-safe query builder in the form of `<model>.<field>.<method>`:

 ```go
 posts, err := client.Post.FindMany(